engtuncay/engtuncay.github.io/vue/js-vue-3-component-3-slot-dynamic-comp.md

 ## Slot Styles & Compilation

-Vue.js will analyze, compile and evaluate this template before it sends to content to the other component so to say.
-So therefore, here we have access to whatever is defined inside of UserInfo, and to styling defined here also affects this markup, but *not the markup of any component we might be sending our content to* (that is, styles is not valid for slot contents.).
+Vue.js will analyze, compile and evaluate this template before it sends to content to the other component.So therefore, here we have access to whatever is defined inside of UserInfo, and to styling defined here also affects this markup, but *not the markup of any component we might be sending our content to* (that is, styles is not valid for slot contents.).

 *UserInfo.vue*
 ```html